qyx268/astr4004/README.md

 # astr4004
-This repo collects slides and codes used for ASTR4004/ASTR8004 - Astronomical Computing
+This repo collects slides, codes and data used for ASTR4004/ASTR8004 - Astronomical Computing

 So far it has
 * the slides for W10 on Neural Networks (`W10-Neural_Networks.pdf`)